 Finding: Complies as Proposed.
-The applicant's narrative identified compliance with this standard.
+The applicant's narrative identified that the owner will be responsible for maintenance, pruning, and trimming of street trees and will comply with clearance requirements within this section.

 12.08.020 - Street tree species selection.

 The community development director may specify the species of street trees required to be planted if there is an established planting scheme adjacent to a lot frontage, if there are obstructions in the planting strip, or if overhead power lines are present.